The New Adventures of Pippi Longstocking: Box office

-The film premiered on March 8, 1988 in Tokyo.
-It had its North American premiere on July 15, 1988 at the Florida Theatre in Jacksonville and was released nationwide on July 29, earning $933,462 on its opening weekend.
+The film premiered on March 8, 1988, in Tokyo.
+It had its North American premiere on July 15, 1988, at the Florida Theatre in Jacksonville and was released nationwide on July 29, earning $933,462 on its opening weekend.
 It went on to gross $3.6 million in North America – less than half its budget, and became the 136th highest-grossing film of 1988 in the U.S.

 Critical response

-Astrid Lindgren, Pippi's creator, did not like the film, despite its basic convictions.

-I actually never wanted to make any Pippi movie.
-The one you’re telling me about [The New Adventures...]... well, this fellow came all the way from America and said to me that they absolutely must make a film about Pippi.
-Because for American children, he told me, there’s only violence to watch and listen to and they needed to get used to seeing someone who was kind - and that’s why it had to be Pippi.
-And then I thought to myself, well if I can help combat the misery of violence in America then so be it.
-However, I later watched the film and it was so so terrible…

 Janet Maslin of The New York Times gave a mixed review of the film.
 She was critical of Tami Erin's acting, the screenplay, and visual effects, but praised Eileen Brennan's acting and Erin's hair design.
 Richard Harrington, writing for The Washington Post felt that "it's just as hard to imagine Lindgren sending Pippi to Hollywood again anytime in the near future" and criticized the film's subplots.
 He concluded that "anything that drives kids to reading can't be all bad."
 Peoples Peter Travers was critical of the film's storyline, the music, and the acting, saying "If cute could kill, pigtailed Pippi could bring nations to their knees".
 Todd McCarthy of Variety called it "a picture for the pint-sized crowd only."
-Although McCarthy praised Pippi's characterization, he found Erin's acting "overbearing" and stated "putting up with her charmlessness for 100 minutes is a tall order".
+Although McCarthy praised Pippi's characterization, he found Erin's acting "overbearing" and stated "putting up with her lack of charm for 100 minutes is a tall order.
+Where's Inger Nilsson when we need her?"
 However, he praised the performances of Eileen Brennan, Dianne Hull and John Schuck and later stated, "Despite major gaps in some of the staging, [writer/director] Ken Annakin's production is presentable enough for what's needed here."